InternetMaximalism/intmax2-mining-cli/v1-cli/README.md

 Q: How often should I update the CLI?
 A: It's recommended to check for updates regularly, at least once a week, to ensure you have the latest features and security improvements.

+Q: How do I stop the CLI?
+A: To stop the CLI, simply press Ctrl+C in the terminal where it's running.
+This will safely terminate the process.